Zebec Card

 • Primarily Virtual Cards may be inconvenient for users who prefer physical cards or need to use them at terminals that don't accept contactless payments

-• Transaction Limits on the Carbon tier ($1,000 per transaction) can be restrictive for larger purchases
+• Carbon Transaction Limits ($1,000 per load) can be restrictive for larger purchases

-• Customer Support Issues have been reported with the card issuing partner (MyPaymentVault/North Lane)
+• Customer Support Issues have been reported with card issuing partners

 • No Traditional Banking Features like IBANs, SWIFT transfers, or interest-bearing accounts